 - Step-parents may apply if married to the biological or adoptive parent and the step-parent's income and assets are listed on the FAFSA

-- Parent applying for a Direct Parent PLUS loan must not be default on any federal student or parent loans
+- Parent applying for a Direct Parent PLUS loan must not be in default on any federal student or parent loans

 For Undergraduate Students:

 - Must be enrolled at UTSA at least 1/2 time (6 hours)